swiss-seismological-service/scdetect/README.md

 --record-url ] URI` CLI flag (Note that this is the standard CLI flag used for all SeisComP modules implementing SeisComP's `StreamApplication` interface.).

-In general, with regards to waveform data `scdetect` implements the following
+In general, with regard to waveform data `scdetect` implements the following
 approach:

 1. **Initialization**: Download template waveform data from the *archive*